pgruetter/sdl-docs/docs/getting-started/joining-it-together.md

 outputs, in which case you would need to name them in order to distinguish them.
 In our case, there is only one output dataObject: btl-connected-airports.
 The SQL-Code itself is just a join between the two input dataObjects on the ICAO identifier.
+Note that we can just select all columns from airports, since we selected the ones that interest us in the previous step.

 ## Try it out
 You can run the usual *docker run* command: